Burn the Witch (Radiohead song)

-"Burn the Witch" is a song by the English rock band Radiohead, the lead single from their ninth studio album, A Moon Shaped Pool (2016).
-It features a string section playing with guitar plectrums, producing a percussive sound.
-Radiohead first worked on the song during the sessions for their fourth album, Kid A (2000), and developed it for over a decade.
+"Burn the Witch" is a song by the English rock band Radiohead, released as the lead single from their ninth studio album, A Moon Shaped Pool (2016).
+It features a string section playing with guitar plectrums, producing a percussive sound, with lyrics warning against groupthink and authoritarianism.
+Radiohead first worked on the song during the sessions for their fourth album, Kid A (2000).

-"Burn the Witch" was released as a download on 3 May 2016 on Radiohead's website, followed by 7-inch single released exclusively in independent record stores.
-It was accompanied by a stop-motion animated music video that pays homage to the Trumptonshire series of 1960s British children's television programmes and the 1973 horror film The Wicker Man.
-Critics interpreted the lyrics and video as a warning against groupthink and authoritarianism.
+"Burn the Witch" was released as a download on 3 May 2016 on Radiohead's website, followed by 7-inch single released exclusively in independent record stores later that month.
+It was accompanied by a stop-motion music video that pays homage to the 1960s children's television series Trumptonshire and the 1973 horror film The Wicker Man.

-"Burn the Witch" was named one of the best songs of the year by Rolling Stone, Billboard and the Village Voice, and was nominated for Best Rock Song at the 59th Annual Grammy Awards.
-It was one of the bestselling UK vinyl singles of 2016.
+"Burn the Witch" was named one of the best songs of 2016 by Rolling Stone, Billboard and the Village Voice, and was nominated for Best Rock Song at the 59th Annual Grammy Awards.
+It was one of the year's bestselling vinyl singles in the UK.

 Background

 Radiohead worked on "Burn the Witch" during the sessions for their albums Kid A (2000), Hail to the Thief (2003) and In Rainbows (2007).
-The title appears in the Hail to the Thief album artwork.
+The title appears in artwork in the Hail to the Thief booklet.
 The singer, Thom Yorke, mentioned the song in a 2005 post on Radiohead's blog and posted lyrics in 2007.
 He briefly played chords from the song in performances in 2006 and 2008, but told the audience that Radiohead would perform it "when we get the orchestra".

-Asked in 2013 about "Burn the Witch" and Radiohead's other unreleased songs, Radiohead's producer Nigel Godrich responded: "Everything will surface one day... it all exists... and so it will eventually get there, I'm sure."
+Asked in 2013 about "Burn the Witch" and Radiohead's other unreleased songs, their producer, Nigel Godrich responded: "Everything will surface one day... it all exists... and so it will eventually get there, I'm sure."
 He cited the song "Nude", released in 2007 but written 12 years prior, as an example of a song that took several years to complete.

 Recording

 According to the guitarist Jonny Greenwood, who arranges Radiohead's string sections, "Burn the Witch" was written with strings in mind.
 He said: "We left it unfinished on purpose and left lots of room for the strings and we never do that usually.
 Usually the strings are the icing on top."

 The strings were recorded at RAK Studios in London.
-They were performed by the London Contemporary Orchestra and conducted by Hugh Brunt; Greenwood had worked with both before on his score for the 2012 film The Master.
+They were performed by the London Contemporary Orchestra and conducted by Hugh Brunt; Greenwood had worked with both on his score for the 2012 film The Master.
 Rather than bowing the strings, the orchestra players used guitar plectrums, creating a percussive effect.

 Godrich's father died on the day of the recording.
 According to Godrich, "I literally left him on a fucking table in my house and went and recorded.
 And it was a very, very emotional day for me.
 He was a string player as well so it was one of those things where it felt like he would want me to go and just do this."